LynX197-dev/lynx197-dev.github.io/README.md

 Lightweight · Optimized · Feature‑Rich Minecraft Plugins

+For any support related related to our any project, join our [Discord Server](https://discord.gg/KNYcXFKbeS)

 Welcome to the home of **LynX Development**, where we build modern, efficient, and versatile Minecraft server plugins designed with performance and simplicity in mind.

 ---